 Warning: It’s not as easy as you think it is.
 If you think you can just sit by the beach or the pool all day, whenever and wherever you like, you’re just going to get crushed by the cold truth of remote work.

 When you work remotely, you’ll always need to find a place with internet connection.
 I mean good internet connection.
 And if you’re working from an island, it’s not surprising if you experience slow internet connection.
 So slow that you’ll feel like punching your laptop screen.

 You might also end up like one of those people who can spend up to 45 hours a week working in their rooms, and barely even have time to go out and gain new adventures.
 Perhaps someday you’ll end up like one of those successful remote workers who only needs to spend 4 hours a day at work, and the rest of the day is saved for relaxation, fun and exploration.

 12. I enjoy learning new languages

 Bonjour!
 Guten tag!
 Ciao!
 Ni hao!
 Hola!
 Salam!
 I am learning several new languages today.
 And the cool thing is I didn’t have to take any paid courses to learn some of these basic words.

-I’ve got a confession to make: Neither have I been to France, Germany, Italy, China, Spain, Latin America nor the Middle-east to learn these greetings, which all mean hello.
+I’ve got a confession to make: Neither have I been to Germany, Italy, China, Spain, Latin America nor the Middle-east to learn these greetings, (hey, I just visited France and it was awesome!) which all mean hello.
 How did I do it?
-I’ve travelled and met people who spoke those languages.
+I travel and meet people who speak these languages.

-I’ve learned Spanish in my university as it was a compulsory subject for all Linguistics students.
+I learned Spanish in my university since it was a compulsory subject for all Linguistics students.
 As for French, German, Italian, Mandarin, and Arabic, I’ve picked up these languages through free online sites such as Memrise and Livemocha.
 Of course, if I want to be fluent in all of these languages, taking lessons from qualified teachers or native speakers is highly recommended.

 What about you?
 What valuable and memorable lessons have you learned from travelling?